Using Drillimation’s Music in Online Videos

 Can I monetize videos of Drillimation gameplay that contain the music on YouTube and Twitch?

 You are allowed to post your Drillimation gameplay videos to YouTube and Twitch, and participate in programs that can allow you to earn revenue from ads you display either as pre-roll ads, ad breaks, or sponsor ad overlays.
 You may also generate revenue through the solicitation of personal donations or by offering subscription-based or paid transactional video content.
-Please note YouTube and Twitch both have their own rules about generating revenue using certain copyrighted material.
+Please note YouTube and Twitch both have their own rules about generating revenue using certain copyrighted material as rights ownership can be complicated and rightsholders’ policies vary.

 What do I do if I get a Content ID claim or copyright takedown notice on YouTube?